MahmoudSamir1234/Marketing-Guru-Chatbot/README.md

 ### Training the Model

-Train the churn prediction model with:
+Train the churn prediction model (Logistic Regression) which beats Tree based models on this task with:

 ```bash
 python 1-train.py